dsa-2/docs/protocol/Connection-Life_Cycle.md

+s
 ## Connection
-* client initiate the handshake
+* client initiates the handshake
-* server accept the client
+* server accepts the client
-* when connected, both side need to make sure at least one message is sent in every minute
+* when connected, both sides need to make sure at least one message is sent every minute
   * if there is no need to send any message, a Ping message is sent